beaconsproject/disturbance_explorer/README.md

-## Regional Disturbance Mapping (RDM) Explorer
+## Regional Disturbance Explorer

-RDMExplorer is an R shiny app that enables users to generate human footprint or landscape intactness maps using regional-scale anthropogenic surface disturbance data.
+The Regional Disturbance Explorer is an R shiny app that enables users to generate human footprint or landscape intactness maps using regional-scale anthropogenic surface disturbance data.
 The app includes the following functionality:

   1. View the distribution of natural and anthropogenic surface disturbances within a fundamental drainage area (watershed);
   2. Calculate the regional human footprint (or landscape intactness) applying user-defined buffers of influence around linear or areal disturbances;
   3. Explore the effects of anthropogenic disturbances on the distribution and abundance of terrestrial ecosystems; and
   4. Explore the effects of anthropogenic disturbances on indicators of hydrological integrity and connectivity.

-The app is located at: https::/beaconsproject.shinyapps.io/RDMExplorer
+The app is located at: https::/beaconsproject.shinyapps.io/rdmexplorer

 The app can also be run from a local machine using the following steps: